HDVinnie/MediaInfo-Helper/README.md

 # MediaInfo-Helper

-Laravel Helper For Parsing MediaInfo Dumps
+A Laravel helper for parsing MediaInfo dumps.